-The Developer owns a portion of land within the District; therefore, assessment revenues in the general and debt service funds include the assessments levied on those lots owned by the Developer.
+The Developer owns a portion of land within the District; therefore, assessment revenues in the general and debt service funds.
+In addition, in the current year, the Developer contributed \$748,196 for the establishment of a non-wasting, long-term management fund for the Phase 2 preserve area.